-Our sustainable educational community is located in a remote rainforest in northwestern Guatemala.
-The residential campus comprises a high school and a middle school, staff and student housing, a nutrition center, organic gardens, and a small poultry farm.
+This sustainable educational community is located in a remote rainforest in northwestern Guatemala.
+The residential campus comprises our Maya Jaguar Middle and High Schools, staff and student housing, a nutrition center, organic gardens, and a small poultry farm.

 The center is managed with a rainwater collection system that supplies water for all campus needs, while solar equipment powers the buildings and the fully equipped computer and science labs.
 A satellite system ensures that students can access the Internet for educational research.
 Students manage the campus’ rain-fed organic gardens, and community outreach programs provide opportunities for them to share those gardening practices.
 The adjoining rain forest habitat offers a rare opportunity for interactive biology studies.

 Students learn to apply sustainable practices that can transform the conditions of poverty in their communities.
 They earn diplomas in three disciplines: academics, sustainable agriculture, and computer science.
 The two-year computer course offers training in maintaining and repairing computers as well as mastering regular computer skills.
 Through the quality education provided, graduates are prepared to pursue professional training, a university degree, or meaningful employment.